Ctenolepisma longicaudatum: Locomotion

+Gray silverfishes move very fast on their six legs, but have little grip on smooth surfaces.
+They are not able to climb vertical smooth surfaces.

 Digestive tract

 Gray silverfish have a simple digestive tract, consisting of a hypopharynx, a large, thin-walled crop (with the same pH as the ingested food) that occupies more than half of the body length, followed by the toothed gizzard, the mid-intestine, anteriorly (pH 4.8–5.4) with sacculi and further posteriad (pH 6.4–7.0) with a peritrophic membrane enclosing the ingested food mass, the hind intestine (pH 2.6–3.8) with an anterior dorsal loop and ending in the rectum, with the anus being surrounded by two rows of papillae.
 The anterior region of the midgut exhibits gastric caeca, bladder-like extensions that absorb the nutrients of the digested food.
 Histologically, the midgut epithelium consists of a single layer of columnar cells that border the midgut lumen with a brush border membrane.
 Interspersed in the midgut epithelium are nests of stem cells.
 The surface of hind intestine and rectum is greatly increased by deep longitudinal folds, presumably extracting water from the faeces.
 The hypopharynx is flanked by a pair of large salivary glands which open into its lumen.

 The mid-intestinal cells of early instars are already as differentiated as in mature stages, and the gizzard is of the same form, although with fewer serrations and hairs on the teeth.
 The malpighian tubules are relatively large until approximately the twelfth larval instar.